Symptoms, Diagnosis & Treatment

 *Supplementation with glutathione and glutamine can increase the number of babesia parasites and if used, it should be used slowly to prevent increased symptoms and anxiety.

-Some advanced experts will use indirect laboratory testing such as VEGF, TNF-a, IL-6, IL-1B, ECP, and sudden drops in MSH (LabCorp) or natural killer cell numbers such as CD57, CD56, CD3 and CD4 in response to a malaria or Babesia medication.
-Some experts feel increased symptoms caused by patients being given low doses of pure Babesia medications is highly suspicious for Babesia.
+Some advanced experts use indirect laboratory testing such as VEGF, TNF-a, IL-6, IL-1B, ECP, and sudden drops in MSH (LabCorp) or natural killer cell numbers such as CD57, CD56, CD3 and CD4 in response to a malaria or Babesia medication.
+Some feel increased symptoms caused by patients being given low doses of pure Babesia medications is highly suspicious for Babesia.

 The duration of treatment has recently been increased to a minimum of 4 months, often requiring 9 months to eradicate the organisms in early cases.
 In some patients recovery was not seen until five years into treatment and relapses are fairly common.